Onboarding (Providers & Channel Partners)

 Enhanced Eligibility offers optional features that require explicit enrollment and configuration during onboarding.

 This page explains whether a feature requires enrollment or support-side setup.
 It does not explain field-level runtime behavior.
-For feature behavior and developer impact, see Value-Added Features.
+For feature descriptions and enrollment context, see Value-Added Features.
+For API-visible runtime behavior, see Getting Started.

 Coverage Discovery (Optional)